 Aiming for the pee portion was also a creative task…..

 And honestly, they looked like the love child of R2D2 and a vacuum cleaner.

-These niggles became a minor obsession as they travelled around Europe.
-Richard would sketch toilets and research other amazing composting endeavours around the world.
+These niggles became a minor obsession as they traveled around Europe.
+Richard would sketch toilets and research other amazing composting endeavors around the world.
 He would talk to anyone they met about them (well, everybody poops!) and how great they are but how he couldn't help but see improvements.

 Then the pandemic ratcheted up a gear...

 Before borders closed for a second time, Richard and Angela made a break across Europe.
 They headed to the south of Spain to enjoy the warmer weather over winter.
 As they couldn’t really travel, they rented a small apartment and Richard threw his efforts into realizing his vision of the best composting toilets in the world!

 Enter Erica - Angela's twin sister (No this will not get weird.)

 Erica and Angela grew up on Orcas Island, Washington State but both moved to Europe for studies.
 Erica returned to Washington State to finish her degree in Economics at the University of Washington.
 She returned to Vienna settled down and completed a Masters in Marketing.

 Before the second lockdown Richard and Angela visited Erica and her husband Gogo in Vienna, Erica wasn't spared Richard's ramblings on how amazing composting toilets were.

 Erica and Gogo had a T5 VW van that doubled as a work van for hauling lighting and rigging in the week and camper van at weekend.
 Suffice to say that Erica knew about the difficulties of having a stinky potty in a small space.